CalebJohn/joplin-rich-markdown/README.md

 ## Checkbox
 Checkboxes can be toggled in the markdown source by Ctrl (or Opt) + Clicking or with the  Perform action command in the context menu.

+(Perform action will be added in Joplin version 1.8.0)

 This is enabled by default.

 ## Links
 Links can be followed by Ctrl (or Opt) + Clicking or with the Perform action command in the context menu.

+(Perform action will be added in Joplin version 1.8.0)

 This is enabled by default.